 The Neuroscientist and the Theologian

-The neuroscientist Patrick McNamara first became interested in the scientific study of religion when he was working with Parkinson’s patients in the 1990s.
-In his work with people with Alzheimer’s, McNamara had seen religion bring solace in the face of a devastating neurological condition.
+Neuroscientist Patrick McNamara became interested in the scientific study of religion when he was working with Parkinson’s patients in the 1990s.
+In his earlier work with people with Alzheimer’s, McNamara, director of the School of Medicine’s Evolutionary Neurobehavior Laboratory, had seen religion bring solace in the face of a devastating neurological condition.
 But his Parkinson’s patients rarely relied on their faith to cope with their disease.
 Before their illness struck, these patients were no less religious than other people.
 Why, he asked, were they less religious after they were afflicted?

 Those implications range from ethical and philosophical, to political and biomedical.
-McNamara’s research with colleagues at the VA Hospital in Boston, for example, led him to identify the area of the brain activated when people think or talk about religion.
+McNamara’s research with colleagues at VA Boston Healthcare System, for example, led him to identify the area of the brain activated when people think or talk about religion.
 The finding has ontological implications in that it supports the theory that religion has an evolutionary history.
 It also has clinical import: knowing the brain circuitry involved in religious cognition could lead to more targeted treatments for people who suffer from certain psychoses.

-“This field is building bridges across the disciplines, and it’s when you put these disparate subjects together that you get, I think, the deepest insights into the way religion works,” says Wildman, who also directs an interdisciplinary graduate program in religion and science within BU’s Division of Religious & Theological Studies.
+“It’s when you put these disparate subjects together that you get, I think, the deepest insights into the way religion works,” says Wildman, who also directs an interdisciplinary graduate program in religion and science within BU’s division of religious and theological studies.
 “To be evolutionarily and biologically conditioned to respond to the universe, to the world, to your experience in a particular way is directly relevant to why you believe what you believe, what you’re willing to die for, what you’re willing to kill for, what you’re willing to save.”